hackbg/terra-chainlink-demo/README.md

 This repository contains a demo of using the Chainlink External Initiator with Flux Monitor to run a price feed on Terra.

+The demo runs 2 price feeds with multiple accounts, a separate Chainlink node and External Initiator are set up for each.

 > This demo is still in active development
 ## Clone the repo